 Risk management

-ALK’s Board of Management is responsible for the ongoing management of risks throughout the value chain, including risk mapping, the assessment of probabilities and potential consequences, and the introduction of risk-reducing measures.
+ALK’s Executive Leadership Team is responsible for the ongoing management of risks throughout the value chain, including risk identification, the assessment of probabilities and potential consequences, and the introduction of risk-reducing measures.

-The Board of Management has established a risk committee to assist it in meeting its overall responsibility for risk management.
+The Executive Leadership Team has a Risk Committee to assist in meeting its overall responsibility for risk management.
 The Risk Committee comprises representatives from each functional area relevant to ALK’s risk profile.
-It meets twice a year or more, as required, to perform its tasks.
-Risks are systematically assessed according to a two-dimensional matrix, rating the impact and probability of each risk.
-A risk management report with key enterprise risks and recommended mitigation plans is presented to Board of Management before it is submitted to the Board of Directors on an annual basis for their review and approval.
+The Risk Committee meets twice a year or more, as and when required, to perform its tasks.
+Risks are systematically assessed according to a two-dimensional matrix, rating the potential impact and probability of each risk.
+A risk management report with key enterprise risks and recommended mitigation plans is presented to the Executive Leadership Team before it is submitted to the Board of Directors each year for their review and approval.

 Description

-The degree of market acceptance for a new product or drug candidate depends on several factors, including the demonstration of clinical efficacy and safety, cost-effectiveness, convenience and ease of administration, potential advantages over alternative treatment methods, competition, and marketing and distribution support.
-If ALK’s new products, primarily tablets, fail to achieve market acceptance, this could have a significant influence on the company’s ability to generate revenue.
-Even if market acceptance of the tablets is successfully achieved, the extent of their acceptance could influence the company’s ability to fully deliver on its sales-growth targets for these products.
-While acceptance of tablets continues to increase in most markets, market acceptance remains a risk for ALK primarily in the USA.
+The degree of market approval and acceptance for a new product, or a new indication for an existing product, depends on several factors, including the demonstration of clinical efficacy and safety, cost-effectiveness, reimbursement/market access, convenience and ease of administration, potential advantages over alternative treatment methods, competition, and marketing and distribution support.
+If ALK’s products, primarily tablets and anaphylaxis products, fail to achieve acceptance in major markets, this could have a significant impact on the company’s ability to generate revenue.

-Price pressures mandated by authorities can have a significant impact on the company’s earnings capacity.
-In most of the countries in which ALK operates, prescription drugs are subject to reimbursement from, and price controls by, national authorities and healthcare providers.
+Price pressures mandated by authorities can have a significant impact on the company’s earning capacity.
+In most of the countries in which ALK operates, prescription drugs are subject to reimbursement from, and price controls by national authorities and healthcare providers.
 This often results in significant price differences between individual markets.
-Exceptionally, governments and national authorities may introduce economic measures that also affect the pricing and reimbursement of medicines, for example, because of the impact of COVID on healthcare budgets or because of a major economic downturn.
+Exceptionally, governments and national authorities may introduce permanent or temporary economic measures that also affect the pricing and reimbursement of medicines, for example, because of a major economic downturn.

 Risk mitigation

-ALK closely monitors economic, market and regulatory developments as they relate to product pricing, along with the competitive situation and initiatives in all important markets, with the aim of appropriate risk mitigation.
+ALK closely monitors economic, market and regulatory developments as they relate to product pricing, along with the competitive situation and initiatives in all important markets.
+ALK regularly conducts surveys of market conditions and commits significant resources to providing information on allergy treatment to doctors and patients.
+ALK continues its focus on market access strategies, especially in the USA, Spain, Canada, and UK.

-ALK is strongly committed to evidenced-based medicine, based on strong clinical and health economic evidence as the basis for pricing and reimbursement.
 ALK actively engages in dialogue with authorities with the aim of securing fair pricing and reimbursement agreements and maintains a strong focus on its market access strategy.
+ALK is strongly committed to evidence-based medicine, based on strong clinical and health economic evidence as the basis for pricing and reimbursement.

-2021 movement: The impact of the risk is stable and has not changed from the year before
+The impact of the risk has not changed compared to the year before

 Production and quality issues impacting product supply and patient safety